GENERAL INFORMATION: 503-823-7404

-Construction of the new underground reservoir began in October 2012 and will be completed by the end of 2014.
+Construction of the new underground reservoir began in late 2012 and is scheduled for completion by the end of 2015.
 The proposed schedule is as follows:

 The Portland Water Bureau is committed to reducing construction impacts to residents and businesses as much as reasonably possible during construction.
 As the project is being built atop Kelly Butte, the impact to the community will be largely from increased heavy truck volume on SE Powell Boulevard, SE Division Street, 122nd and 112th Avenues, and the I-205 freeway.
 There will also be minor sidewalk construction work on 101st Avenue north of Kelly Butte.

 Construction activity will normally take place during weekdays from 7:00 a.m. to 6:00 p.m., Monday through Friday.
 There will be no construction activities on Sundays due to the close proximity of the Central Church of the Nazarene.
 During the summer months, the contractor has the options to work longer hours, and Saturdays and nights, with City approval.